christine-lehmann/Python-Mini-Projects/Number Guessing Game/README.md

 # Number Guessing Game
-<p>In this Number Guessing Game, the program uses import random then the user has to guess the correct number within the selected range(Upper bound).</p>
+<p align="center">In this Number Guessing Game, the program uses import random then the user has to guess the correct number within the selected range(Upper bound).</p>

 ## Sample Output
 <p align="center">